 This is a beautifully packaged sweet snack that comes in both chocolate and raspberry flavors.
 The chocolate is sweet, the raspberry is tart and both are crunchy!
 You can buy them in boxes of 20 in lobbies of terminals 1 and 2.

 Another crunchy delight is this version of a financier cookie.
-They’re easy to eat in one bite and come in packs of 8, 16 or 24.
+They’re easy to eat in one bite and come in packs of eight, sixteen, or twenty-four.
+Buy a box or three for yourself or someone waiting at home.

 Buying a T-shirt must sound like an ordinary thing to do when you are a tourist in any city.
-However, Haneda airport has a lot to offer!
+However, Haneda Airport has a lot more to offer than the usual designs!
 Design Japan Culture does not only have the decorative household items as mentioned above.
 They also have quite a large section of anime memorabilia including some exciting shirts!
 If you’re looking to shop in a more traditional environment, Edo Market on the 4th floor has the atmosphere of the Edo period and has plenty of things to buy, including some novelty tees.

 Last but certainly not least, this classy gift from the equally classy Shiseido Parlour.
 These sweet and slightly crunchy cookies come in red and black packaging.
 Apparently they’re developing some new flavors as well!
 Shiseido Parlour’s goods are pretty much located all over the airport, so you’ll definitely have a chance to pick these up!